 Call the merchants with whom you have auto-pay and change the account information

 Review account transactions for fraudulent charges and report any to your financial institution.
-For Allegacy card holders, call our main number, 336.774.3400, and follow the prompts to report your card lost or stolen.
+For Allegacy card holders, you can use our mobile app to check for suspicious activity and then call our main number, 336.774.3400, and follow the prompts to report your card lost or stolen, if necessary.

 Review your credit report annually for spurious credit events such as credit cards, loans, liens, etc. (Burgess)